SSIS vs AWS Glue vs Skyvia

 Skyvia

-Skyvia offers free email, chat (on website or in app), and forum support for all customers.
+Skyvia offers free email, chat (on the website or in-app), and forum support for all customers.
 It also provides extensive documentation with lots of tutorials and user guides.

 Pricing